OrchardCMS/OrchardCore/src/docs/reference/core/Apis.GraphQL.Abstractions/README.md

 We follow a similar process from step #1, so at this point I will make the assumption you have implemented step #1.

+Use this approach if you;

+* want to add new filter on Content Type queries
+* need to use custom logic for filtration.
+For example fetching data from service, comparing complex objects.

 What we are going to cover here is;

 1. Implement an Input type.